ArekX/teeql/README.md

 Because anything which is not a query created by `tql` is always treated as it is a parameter.

+# Installation

+## JSR

+Check https://jsr.io/@arekx/teeql to see installation commands for your runtime.

 # Basic Usage

 At its simplest, teeql can be used to construct and compile SQL queries using the `tql` template literal and the `compile` function.
 Here's an example: